-The South African BPO Advantage: A Strategic Briefing
+South Africa Outsourcing Advantage: A Complete Strategic Briefing for 2025

 Executive Summary: The South African BPO Proposition